dickensas/backbone.offline.sql/README.md

 ## How it works

-The wrapper automatically redirect all your add, delete, update operations to websql instead of localStorage It creates the DB, Tables automatically with the name of the collection specified in
+The wrapper automatically redirect all your add, delete, update operations to websql instead of localStorage It creates the DB, Tables automatically with the name of the collection specified in the storage argument
 ````
 this.storage = new Offline.Storage('books', this);
 ````